hdShang/arxiv-daily/docs/cs-RO/2025-09-24/papers/250919972v3-an-effective-control-of-large-systems-of-active-particles-an-applica.md

 ---
 layout: default
-title: An effective control of large systems of active particles: An application to evacuation problem
+title: "An effective control of large systems of active particles: An application to evacuation problem"
 ---

 # An effective control of large systems of active particles: An application to evacuation problem